IVDC-Club-IIT-Indore/IITISoC2022/README.md

 ### 2. Autonomous Valet Parking: INTERMEDIATE

-**Description**: Autonomous valet parking requires the vehicle to perceive, plan and execute the necessary motion to cars in parking areas.
+**Description**: Autonomous valet parking requires the vehicle to perceive, plan aSmart Warehouse Transportation (Industry 4.0)nd execute the necessary motion to cars in parking areas.
 The sensors on the vehicle provide the vehicle with information about its current position and the current conditions of its surrounding environment.
 Using